aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 _Claude reads the issue from GitHub, sees where it left off, and resumes work with a fresh context window._

+#### Claude on your PRs

+Run the `/install-github-app` to install a claude code github action.

+- By default, the Claude Code GitHub Action listens for comments or issues mentioning `@claude`.

+This actions makes claude become a collaborator on your PRs for the current repo.
+You can now tag claude on issues, make it an assignee, etc.

 #### Claude config